CupCupRay/IERG6130/README.md

 From the figure above we can conclude that, compare to the policy gradient without baseline, the policy gradient with baseline has better performance in training the agent in terms of the Higher Packet Send Ratio (PSR).

-The final agent packets together with the training log files are in the `./data` floder, the agent packets are named as `"xx_send_packet.pkl"` and `"xx_switch_channel.pkl"`, in which the `"xx"` are related to the algorithm we have applied.
+The final agent packets together with the training log files are in the `./data` folder, the agent packets are named as `"xx_send_packet.pkl"` and `"xx_switch_channel.pkl"`, in which the `"xx"` are related to the algorithm we have applied.

 Due to the limitation of time, we did not perform more iteration training.
 In future work, we will find the convergence point of these algorithms and conduct more analysis and make further improvements.